-When something is “finger lickin’ good,” that means it tastes great.
-The majority of the time, this phrase references yummy food.
+When something is finger lickin’ good that means it tastes great.
+This phrase is typically used when talking about food.

 The Origin Of “Finger Lickin’ Good”

-This phrase originates from Kentucky Fried Chicken (KFC), a fast food restaurant that was founded in the year 1930.
-Most fast food places have a slogan, usually it’s something that’s catchy because that makes it easier to remember.
-KFC had one, it was this phrase.
-Starting in the year 1956, they began to use the slogan “finger lickin’ good.”
+This phrase originates from Kentucky Fried Chicken (KFC), a fast food restaurant founded in 1930.
+Most fast food places have a slogan of some kind that makes it easier to remember them.
+In the year 1956, KFC’s slogan was the phrase “finger lickin’ good.”

-But what does that mean?
-Well, a lot of KFC’s food can be eaten with just your hands, like the chicken legs/breasts or their potato wedges for example.
-The idea, then, is after finishing a delicious meal, all that yummy salt and flavoring is still on your fingers, so instead of washing them off with water, you lick them clean (…and then wash), hence the phrase.
+The idea with this slogan is that a lot of KFC’s food can be eaten with only the hands.
+Thus, after finishing a meal, all that salt and flavoring is still on one’s fingers.
+So instead of washing them off, a person might lick them clean, hence the phrase.

 Throughout the years, KFC has had a few different slogans.
 “Nobody does chicken like KFC” was one of them.
-Another one being “so good,” which is actually their current slogan, I think.
-Regardless, none of the other slogans have been quite as memorable as the “finger lickin’ good” one; that phrase is now commonly used by people when describing good tasting food in general.
-Sometimes, it’s even used to describe non-food related things as well.
+Another was “so good,” which is actually their current slogan (as of this writing).
+Regardless, none of their other slogans have become as commonly used as “finger lickin’ good.”

-Here’s an example of this phrase used in a sentence.
+Here’s an example of this phrase in a sentence.